nickcdryan/Minimal-SoTA-LLM/README.md

 I created this in order to have a quick baseline against which to test architecture and research ideas.
 This model approximates the "best practices" according to a survey of LLMs over the last few years.
 Special thanks to [Stella Biderman](https://twitter.com/BlancheMinerva/status/1740365334467756267) for aggregating and sharing all of these details.

 ## Features
-I grabbed the [Mistral 7B](https://github.com/mistralai/mistral-src) model, cleaned it up a bit, and added the following:
+I grabbed the [Mistral 7B](https://github.com/mistralai/mistral-src) model, cleaned it up a bit, and added components where necessary.

 **ARCHITECTURE:**
 - RMS Norm